lemondkel/pdftoimages/README.md

 # PDF To Images
 This method renders PDF files and draws them into image file list objects, a different concept from Apache POI.

-An example is made based on Apache Pdfbox.
+An example is made based on Apache pdfbox.

 ## How to use?
 [1] include Add pdfbox dependencies to the pom.xml.